ArtworxTO Partnership Grant Projects

 A Longer Story

-A site-specific installation, incorporating a large-scale tiered planter structure with illuminated soft sculptural elements.
-Soft sculptural forms, glowing from within, will wrap around and embrace a sculptural planter structure hosting plant species.
-This piece aims to illuminate inherent interconnectedness—between human and human and to our shared environment—and at the same time, a yearning for connection.
-It is interested in queer ecologies, and the ways in which desires for human connection and physical touch intertwines with a desire for physical and spiritual connection to the earth.
+A LONGER STORY seeks to illuminate inherent interconnectedness—between human and human and to our shared environment—and at the same time, a yearning for connection.
+It is interested in queer ecologies, and the ways in which desires for human connection and physical touch intertwine with desires for physical and spiritual connection to the earth.
 And, how our willingness to confront our shadows—individually and collectively—can lead to growth and healing.

 The Brotherhood FUBU (For Us, By Us)